By Celeste Moroney, Founder of Run Partners

 This is why business values and congruence with business values is imperative to the long term business, and therefore, marketing opportunities.

 Everything is strategic.
-If there is no thinking, format, objective to begin with, then that’s where we will start.
+If there is no thinking, format, objective to begin with, then that’s where we start.
 Yes everyone wants a website, but why?
 What’s the purpose?
 What role does this play in your customer funnel?
 What do you want to tell people about your business?
 About You?
 Can this become a business asset in the future?

 Talk and work.
 Customers who don’t want to go around in circles, who want to take action and keep moving.
 This is the ideal client.
 Every meeting, interaction is purposeful and if we can do the work in the meeting, we will.
 There are times where we shoot the breeze, but when we work, we work.